rubensamarojr/polymps/README.md

 - libstdc++
 - make

-Eigen, libigl and JSON for Modern C++ are third party [header-only](https://en.wikipedia.org/wiki/Header-only) libraries.
+Eigen, libigl and JSON for Modern C++ are third party [header-only](https://en.wikipedia.org/wiki/Header-only) libraries, i.e., they do not need to be separately compiled, packaged and installed to be used :heart_eyes:.

 ## MPS input files